MelkWold/MelkWold/README.md

 ## Welcome!

-My name is Melkamu Woldemariam and I am a scientist turned software engineer, skilled across the stack and fluent in HTML, CSS, JavaScript, React, Node.js, and Python.
-I am experienced with data analytics using Python, R, mySQL, mongoDB, Tableau and SPSS.
-I am passionate about data-driven decision making and creating digital products that enhance business operations and user experience.
+My name is Melkamu Woldemariam and I am a scientist turned software engineer who is passionate about data-driven decision making and creating digital products that enhance business operations and user experience.

+I am fluent in full-stack development using the MERN Stack and data analytics using Python, R, mySQL, mongoDB, Tableau and SPSS.
+More importantly, I am a lifelong learner who is passionate about the tech space and a futurist who aspires to be part of next-generation technological innovations.

-Currently, I am working on three full-stack projects that are ready for deployment.
-I have also deployed two digital products for public use.
+I have built and deployed digital products for public use and I am, currently, working on several full-stack and data analytics projects that are ready for deployment.

+## Technical/programming skills:
+- React
+- Node.js
+- Express.js
+- MongoDB
+- CSS
+- Tailwind CSS
+- HTML
+- Python
+- R
+- SPSS

+## How to reach me:
+- LinkedIn: www.linkedin.com/in/melkamuwoldemariam
 <!--
 **MelkWold/MelkWold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.